thodan/bop_toolkit/README.md

 In the case of problems, try to first run: ```pip install --upgrade pip setuptools```

+### Vispy Renderer

+The Python based headless renderer with egl backend is implemented using [Vispy](https://github.com/vispy/vispy).
+Vispy is installed using the pip command above.
+Note that the [nvidia opengl driver](https://developer.nvidia.com/opengl-driver) might be required in case of any errors.

-### Python Renderer
+### Python Renderer (deprecated)

-The Python based renderer is implemented using [Glumpy](https://glumpy.github.io/) which depends on [freetype](https://www.freetype.org/) and [GLFW](https://www.glfw.org/).
+Another Python based renderer is implemented using [Glumpy](https://glumpy.github.io/) which depends on [freetype](https://www.freetype.org/) and [GLFW](https://www.glfw.org/).
+This implementation is similar to the vispy renderer since glumpy and vispy have similar apis, but this renderer does not support headless rendering.
 Glumpy is installed using the pip command above.
 On Linux, freetype and GLFW can be installed by: